sircam-html/nixos-conf/live-system/guides/nvidia-nixos-guide.md

 These configurations uses the `mkDriver` function to "freeze" the driver version, ensuring your GPU continues to work regardless of system-wide updates.

 ## 🛠️ Current Working Configuration
-Choose one of the below driver version to add to your `configuration.nix`:
+Choose one of the driver versions below to add to your `configuration.nix`:

 ```nixos
   # ── NVIDIA Driver (Pinned 580.142) ─--───────────────────────────────────────────